Notes from fifth blog rewrite

 I pondered how to manage state between instances in the ASG, and ended up with a pretty basic strategy:

-The packed.yaml file contains all the data necessary to run the blog, and (along with a path to static assets) is all the state maintained by instances.
+packed.yamlfile contains all the data necessary to run the blog, and (along with a path to static assets) is all the state maintained by instances.

-Run a periodic sync script which syncs packed.yaml and static assets down from S3 to each instance.
+packed.yamland static assets down from S3 to each instance.

-have a gap somewhere that inconsistently causes it to succeed too early, I’ll need to dig in at some point.)
+When the ASG spins up a new instance, it fails its healthchecks until it has successfully completed a content sync, allowing the above strategy to work cleanly with new instances as well.
+(Although, my healthchecking logic appears to have a gap somewhere that inconsistently causes it to succeed too early, I’ll need to dig in at some point.)

 A few other highlights:

-Added HTTPs, and redirect all HTTP requests over to HTTPs.
+- Added HTTPs, and redirect all HTTP requests over to HTTPs.

-Search actually works properly now.
+- Search actually works properly now.
 Previously Blekko (Go library) frequently got stale for unclear reasons.

-Introduced concept of a hero header image, and added Opengraph tag for it to get crawled properly.
+- Introduced concept of a hero header image, and added Opengraph tag for it to get crawled properly.

-Moved the sidebar off the front page, more room for hero images, etc.
+- Moved the sidebar off the front page, more room for hero images, etc.

-Gave up on trending algorithms and moved to curration.
+- Gave up on trending algorithms and moved to curration.
 I think this is “on internet trend”, but that’s entirely a coincidence.